Kalugy/js-challenges/Task.md

 # TODOS
+## Challenges array should compare efficienly
+- [] Challenges
+  [X] Challenges array should compare efficienly on submit [] Fix shortcout submit
+  [x] running fix so running on input change so its not necesary to keep running on push button [X] better UI on input code
+  [X] better layout to input and running is more easy to see

+---
 ## Create crud view to challenges
 - [ ] Do the complete crud for challenges for now comments
   - So user view see all challenges